amdeb/amdeb-doc/Dev/GitHub Workflow.md

 When an issue is assigned to a developer, the developer creates a descriptive branch from the stable master branch.
 The branch name should be a descriptive one reflecting a task to be done.
-In master branch,
+This kind of branch is called a topic branch.
+Suppose the shared remote repository is origin.

+    # Sync local repository with the shared master branch
+    git fetch origin

+    # create a branch for an issue
-    git checkout -b my-feature-123
+    git checkout -b my-feature-123 origin/master

+    # push the newly create branch to shared repository
     git push origin my-feature-123

-The first command create a branch and the second command push the branch to the shared repository thus every developer can see it.
+The first command create a topic branch named my-feature-123 and the second command push the branch to the shared repository thus every developer can see it.

 #### 4. Work on a branch for an issue and push to the named branch constantly ###

-The developer should commit as often as he/she likes and push changes of the branch to GitHub.
+The developer should commit as often as he/she likes and push changes of the topic branch to GitHub.

     git commit -a -m "add a new feature" git push origin my-feature-123

-There two reasons that we push to a named branch on the server constantly.
+There are two reasons that we push to the topic branch on the server constantly.
 First, our work is always backed up in GitHub.
 Second, a simple `git fetch` gives a list of tasks being worked on.

-#### 5. Open a pull request for an issue ####
+#### 5. Create a pull request for an issue ####

-When the code is completed and passed all tests, you can open a pull request for its branch.
+When the code is completed and passed all tests, you can open a pull request for the topic branch.
 Actually you don't have to wait for code completion to create a pull request.
 Whenever you want to discuss the task, you can create a pull request that is used as a branch conversation view.

 The article [How we use PUll Request to Build GitHub] (https://github.com/blog/1124-how-we-use-pull-requests-to-build-github) suggests open a pull request as early as possible and a pull request doesn't have to be merged.
 It is a great way to get feedback and track progress on a branch.

+After a pull request is create, all developers are welcome to discuss and review it.
+One can even comment on changes at source code lines and contribute changes to the topic branch.

 #### 6. Merge after pull request is reviewed ####